-- (a) whenever the House stands adjourned, if the Speaker is satisfied, after consultation with the Executive Council and the Members of the Legislative Assembly, that the public interest would be served by an earlier meeting of the House, the Speaker shall give notice that the House shall meet, and the House shall then meet at the date and time stated and shall transact its business as if it had been duly adjourned to that time; and - (b) whenever the House stands prorogued, if the Speaker is satisfied, after consultation with the Executive Council and the Members of the Legislative Assembly, that the public interest would be served by a meeting of the House, the Speaker shall give notice that the House shall convene at the date and time stated to open a new session to transact its business. - 4 (1) The Assembly shall meet on Mondays, Tuesdays, Wednesdays and Thursdays from 1:30 p.m. to 6:00 p.m. and on Fridays from 10:00 a.m. to 2:00 p.m. unless otherwise ordered.
+- (2) Notwithstanding Rule 2.1(1): - (a) whenever the House stands adjourned, if the Speaker is satisfied after consultation with the Executive Council and Members of the Legislative Assembly, that the public interest would be served by an earlier (or later) meeting of the House, the Speaker shall give notice that the House shall meet, and the House shall then meet at the date and time stated and shall transact its business as if it had been duly adjourned to that time; and - (b) whenever the House stands prorogued, if the Speaker is satisfied after consultation with the Executive Council and Members of the Legislative Assembly, that the public interest would be served by a meeting of the House, the Speaker shall give notice that the House shall convene at the date and time stated to open a new Session to transact its business.

-Sitting days and times
+Sitting days

-- (2) Following the first day of a sitting, the Assembly shall sit each weekday of that week, and then as follows: - Commencing with the second week of the sitting, and every other week thereafter, the Assembly shall sit on Monday, Tuesday, Wednesday and Thursday and then stand adjourned to the following Tuesday; - Commencing with the third week of the sitting, and every other week thereafter, the Assembly will sit on Tuesday, Wednesday, Thursday and Friday and stand adjourned to the following Monday; - until the end of the sitting unless otherwise ordered - The Assembly shall not meet on New Year's Day, Good Friday, Easter Monday, Victoria Day, National Aboriginal Day, Canada Day, the first Monday in August, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day or Boxing Day unless otherwise ordered.
+(3) Following the first day of a Sitting, the Assembly shall sit each weekday of that week, and then as follows:

+starting with the second week of the Sitting, and every other week thereafter, the Assembly shall sit on Monday, Tuesday, Wednesday and Thursday and then stand adjourned to the following Tuesday;

+starting with the third week of the Sitting, and every other week thereafter, the Assembly will sit on Tuesday, Wednesday, Thursday and Friday, and standing adjourned to the following Monday;

+until the end of the Sitting unless otherwise ordered.